vectorgrp/sil-kit/docs/usage/quickstart.rst

  * - :ref:`Participant<sec:cfg-participant>`
    - A communication node in the distributed simulation.
 Every simulation must at least define one participant.
- * - :doc:`ComAdapter<../api/comadapter>`
+ * - :doc:`Participant<../api/participant>`
    - Entry point to the VIB library.
 Abstracts away the underlying middleware.
      Allows creation of vehicle network controllers and other services.
-Each participant has its own ComAdapter instance.
+Each participant has its own Participant instance.
  * - :ref:`Services<sec:api-services>`
    - Participants interact with each other through the means of services, e.g., a :doc:`CAN Controller<../api/can>` or a :doc:`Generic Message